chopinrlz/powerpass/docs/deployment.md

 <br/>

 Some of these dependencies are tied to your specific local logon account and cannot be packaged in the way a standard PowerShell module is packaged.
-This guide will walk you through the deployment of PowerPass on Linux, MacOS, and Windows using the `Deploy-PowerPass.ps1` script provided with PowerPass.
+This guide will walk you through the deployment of PowerPass on Linux, MacOS, and Windows using the provided `Deploy-PowerPass.ps1` script.
 <br/>

 First, you must install [PowerShell](https://github.com/PowerShell/PowerShell) if you haven't done so already, unless you are on Windows and plan to use Windows PowerShell which is built-in.
-If you already have PowerShell installed, follow the [Quick Start](#quick-start-deploying-from-git-on-macos-and-linux) next or skip ahead to [Deploying PowerPass](#deploying-powerpass).
+If you already have PowerShell installed, follow the [Quick Start](#quick-start) next or skip ahead to [Deploying PowerPass](#deploying-powerpass).
+# Quick Start
-# Quick Start: Deploying from Git on macOS and Linux
+### Deploying from Git on macOS and Linux
 On Linux or macOS, you can open a terminal and use these commands to clone the repo and deploy PowerPass from your home directory.
 ```bash
 $ cd ~